Profile

 Other interests

-I am interested in the effect research techniques, such as tagging and capture, have on the behaviour of marine fauna.
+I am also interested in the effect research techniques, such as tagging and capture, have on the behaviour of marine fauna.
 It’s possible that research methods may affect an animal’s behaviour, which can in turn influence the results of the research.
 Understanding these changes and taking them into account is important when using these techniques before making any conclusions from the results of the data.

-I am also interested in the use of tagging technologies on cetaceans, particularly in the areas of behavioural response and foraging ecology.
+Finally, I’m also interested in the use of tagging technologies on cetaceans, particularly in the areas of behavioural response and foraging ecology.

 My Publications